top of page

 COPPER

-It is easy to keep your copper shiny - please check the jewellery care section for tips!
+It is easy to keep your untreated copper shiny - please check the jewellery care section for tips!

 detail of copper beaded bracelet